 1909, 1913 & 1927

-The “deafening drone of vuvuzelas” won’t be heard at the 127th football game between Harvard and Yale this weekend, according to Bloomberg News.
-(Harvard banned the plastic horns to avoid disturbing the players, marching band, and fans.)
+The “deafening drone of vuvuzelas” won’t be heard at the 127th football game between Harvard and Yale this weekend.
+According to Bloomberg News, Harvard banned the plastic horns to avoid disturbing the players, marching band, and fans.
 The news report brought to mind writer Elbert Hubbard’s observation that football is “a sport that bears the same relation to education that bullfighting does to agriculture.”
 Indeed, the customs and traditions surrounding football have always been a reflection of popular culture, not higher education.
-This is illustrated by five menus from dinners in Boston after the Harvard-Yale games in 1909, 1913, and 1927, reflecting many of the changes in American society over that eighteen-year period.
+Five menus from dinners in Boston after the Harvard-Yale games from 1909 to 1927 reflect many of the broad changes in American society over that period.

 A side-by-side comparison of the illustrations shows the metamorphosis.
 Years later, writer Virginia Woolf noted that “on or about December, 1910, human character changed,” commenting on how human relationships evolved at around this time.
 The illustrations suggest that there was something to Woolf's observation.
 The woman in 1909 appears self-assured but aloof.
 Her vague, unfocused expression represents the feminine ideal of the fin de siècle.
 (This look, popularly known as the “Gibson Girl,” was named after artist Charles Dana Gibson’s illustrations that personified the image.)
 By contrast, the woman in 1913 stares straight at the man.
 Describing the era, journalist Henry Allen wrote, “Women ignore their mother’s lessons on how a lady appears in public.
 They slowly jettison corsets, shed chaperones, and hike their hemlines over their ankles.
 They face the camera with an amused wiseguy wariness.
 Sometimes, for mischief, they pose with cigarettes.
 The face of sublimity starts to become the face of sexuality.”2